msusdev/AI102TrainerPrep/AI-102 Lab Trainer Prep Guide.md

 - Ensure participants understand how to sign in, set up, and navigate the lab environment.
 - Follow Microsoft Official Courseware (MOC) for AI-102, if available.
 - Implement pair programming for complex labs.
-- If using a lab environment, walk participants through the process of signing in, setting up, and navigating the lab environment, at least for the first lab session.
 - Create a troubleshooting guide for common issues participants might face.
 - Adjust pacing if participants are progressing faster or slower than expected.